pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection save [COMMAND-OPTIONS] NAME

-      Save the current connection as a new WBEM connection definition.
+      Save a connection to a new WBEM connection definition named NAME.

-      Create a new WBEM connection definition in the connections file from the current connection with the NAME argument as connection name.
-A connection definition with that name must not yet exist.
+      Create a new WBEM connection definition in the connections file from the current connection or the connection definition in --input-name anamed NAME.
+A connection definition with the name NAME must not yet exist.
+The NAME argument is required.

       Examples:

         pywbemcli --server https://srv1 connection save mysrv

     Options:
+      --input-name INPUT-NAME  If this option exists, it is the name of a persistent connection that will be put into the connections file with the NAME argument.
       -V, --verify             Prompt for confirmation before performing a change, to allow for verification of parameters.
+Default:
-Default: Do not prompt for confirmation.
+                               Do not prompt for confirmation.
       -h, --help               Show this message and exit.

 .. _`pywbemcli connection select --help`: